sseleman95/CMD/docs/deploy.md

 }
 ```

-Once finished, build the starting template by running `docsify init ./site` (replacing site with the deployment directory you determined when running `firebase init` - public by default).
+Once finished, build the starting template by running `CMD init ./site` (replacing site with the deployment directory you determined when running `firebase init` - public by default).
 Add/edit the documentation, then run `firebase deploy` from the root project directory.

 ## VPS